Collaboration & Partnership for a Better World

 Students are welcome to get involved in the project.
 For more information contact Christopher Wegweiser – firstname.lastname@example.org

-The organization, planning and maintenance of the garden will be carried out by the CEMUS Garden Group.
-The group will host meetings and events including practical workshops, lectures, film showings and harvest parties in the fall.
-There is plenty of room for ideas as to what topics should be covered during these events, and the vision and goals for the garden will be established in a collective and ongoing process.
-Everyone is welcome to participate and no previous ties to CEMUS are needed.
+The CEMUS Garden Group has in the past hosted meetings and events including practical workshops, lectures, film showings and harvest parties, as well as developed and maintained the CEMUS Garden at Villavägen 16.
+There is plenty of room for ideas as to what topics should be covered during events and everyone is welcome to participate.
+No previous ties to CEMUS are needed.